MMTLukas/ma-scalable-web/README.md

   * Report System
   * User Management

 All commands in these document should be executed in the root directory.
-Every request to any resource has to be authorizied from the last service 'User Management'.
+Every request to any resource has to be authorizied from the last service **User Management**.

 ## Item Tracking System

 This service allows the users to store, retrieve and delete items
-* GET: /items prints all the stored items
+* **GET**: /items prints all the stored items
-* POST: /items save an additional item.
+* **POST**: /items save an additional item.
 In the body of this request has to be a json object with following structures and attributes:

 ```json
   {